Updated: Mar 7

-Take responsibility for nourishing your inner world with empowering yourself with higher quality beliefs about yourself.
+Take responsibility for nourishing your inner world by empowering yourself with higher-quality beliefs about yourself.

 12. What beliefs do you have about yourself that are not serving you?

-Example: I am not where I "should be", I "could" be better, etc. These beliefs often disguise themselves as "I'm holding you to a high standard" but they are truly only serving as a good way to beat yourself up constantly.
+Example: I am not where I "should be," I "could" be better, etc. These beliefs often disguise themselves as "I'm holding you to a high standard," but they only serve as a good way to beat yourself up constantly.
 What can you replace them with that will be more productive?

 13. What do you believe about your life that doesn't feel good?

-14. Do these belief serve you?
+14. Do these beliefs serve you?
 If not, what belief can you replace it with that will support the life you want?

 15. What do you want to choose to believe about yourself?

 16. What kind of self-talk do you engage in?
 Negative self-talk?
 If yes, what does it say?